-Legal Status of the Transgender Community

-Connecticut has offered a nonbinary gender option on driver's licenses and birth certificates since January 2020.
+Legal Status of the Transgender Community Connecticut has offered a nonbinary gender option on driver's licenses and birth certificates since January 2020.
 Connecticut school districts require schools to respect transgender students' names and pronouns, their privacy regarding medical records, and to provide toilets in accordance with transgender students' gender identity.
 To update the gender markers on a driver's license, applicants must submit a "gender designation change form," signed by a physician or social service provider and attesting to their gender identity.
 To update the gender markers on a birth certificate, an applicant must submit an affidavit in which a physician, advanced practice registered nurse, or psychologist attests to their surgical, hormonal or other gender affirmation treatment.
 In July 2018, Connecticut became the first state to legally ensure all individuals are treated consistent with their gender identity in prison.
 Insurers in Connecticut are required to cover gender affirmation related healthcare costs.

-Government Statements and Actions Connecticut legislators in 2021 are considering hearing a bill, the Connecticut Parentage Act, that would extend parental status to non-biological, unmarried and same sex couples for children under their care without requiring adoption.
+Government Statements and Actions The Connecticut Parentage Act, which extends parental status to non-biological, unmarried and same sex couples for children under their care without requiring adoption, went into effect in 2022.
 The "gay panic defense" was unanimously repealed by the Connecticut General Assembly in June 2019.
 Governor Ned Lamont signed it into law in July 2019, alongside a law allowing minors to access PrEP without parental consent.
 In 2018, the state's Department of Children and Families began actively recruiting for more LGBTQ+ foster and adoptive parents.
 The state created an LGBTQ+ health network in 2019, with a budget to award grants to organizations filling community needs.
 It's the first state to do this via statute.
 In 2019, the state passed the nation's most generous paid family leave law, earning praise for LGBTQ+-inclusive language.
+In 2024, following Florida's removal of the LGBTQ+ section from its tourism website, Connecticut launched a campaign to let LGBTQ+ travelers know they were welcome in Connecticut.
+Currently, the ACLU is tracking 10 anti-LGBTQ bills in Connecticut.

-Socio-cultural Environment of LGBTQ+People in Connecticut

-Status of LGBTQ+ Organizing and Community

-The state has a host of annual pride events, including Hartford PrideFest, New London's Pride Parade, Pride in the Park in Fairfield County and smaller town events.

-Cultural Views of the LGBTQ+ Community

-Three high school athletes filed a lawsuit in 2020 alleging that the state's policy that transgender students can participate in sports aligned with their gender identity puts cisgender competitors at a disadvantage.
+Socio-cultural Environment of LGBTQ+People in Connecticut Status of LGBTQ+ Organizing and Community The state has a host of annual pride events, including Hartford PrideFest, New London's Pride Parade, Pride in the Park in Fairfield County and smaller town events.
+Cultural Views of the LGBTQ+ Community Three high school athletes filed a lawsuit in 2020 alleging that the state's policy that transgender students can participate in sports aligned with their gender identity puts cisgender competitors at a disadvantage.
 The suit was dismissed by a federal judge in April 2021 on a technicality: the trans student athletes had both graduated.
 Connecticut was the second state in the nation to legalize marriage equality.
 63% of Nutmeggers oppose religious exemptions for small businesses that would legalize LGBTQ+ discrimination.
 77% of Connecticut residents favor LGBTQ+ nondiscrimination protections.